City Council, we demand half a percent of the overall city budget for libraries!

 As the demand for library services continues to grow, sustained funding is essential for stable infrastructure and library services.
 In addition to the essential reading materials and public programming they offer, the NYC library systems are critical civic infrastructure.
 As extreme weather intensifies and free and open spaces become vanishingly rare, they offer valuable public space that is needed now more than ever.
 While the expansion of seven-day service will absolutely help communities who don’t yet have it, we take seriously the concerns of library union locals that represent library staff, who warn that already underpaid workers are stretched beyond their job descriptions just to meet regular six-day service demands.
 We strongly support the union’s call for higher wages and the hiring of more workers to correct this before seven-day service is expanded.
 We demand increased funding, and will continue to act and organize for the future of our library systems.
 Our libraries deserve more than stagnation – they deserve our enthusiastic and material support.

 NYC PLAN continues to demand that at least one-half of 1% (0.50%) of the total New York City expense budget be committed to our library systems, both now and in the future.
-The current FY ‘26 funding is only .45% of the total expense budget, so an increase to .50% would mean an additional $56.4 million for our libraries.
 This is a realistic but significant number which will allow libraries to better serve NYC.

 Join NYC PLAN as we continue to fight for dedicated and sustained library funding.